ssakumar/AgniFuego/README.md

 # Objectives

-To continue scrapping data from flightware to constantly keep track of the flight path data.
+To continue scraping data from flightware to constantly keep track of the flight path data.
-Dicuss the need for scrapping data from airnav.com
+Dicuss the need for scraping data from airnav.com